About our programme

 A day in the life of a Transpower Grad

-We know that people considering applying for our Transpower Graduate Programme are curious to know what a typical day on the Transpower Graduate Programme is like.
-This can vary a lot depending on what part of the business a Graduate's placement is in.
+So what's it really like being on the Transpower Graduate Programme?
+Well this can vary a lot depending on what part of the business your placement is in.

 Click here to find out how our Engineering Graduates describe a typical day in each of our four engineering divisions.